Gorgona9/unique-ip-counter/README.md

 The `IPv4Converter` class is designed for maximum efficiency and assumes that all input IP addresses are valid.
 It performs **no validation** and will return an arbitrary integer if given an incorrectly formatted IP address.
 If input validation is necessary, one can either apply a filtering step to the string stream before conversion or implement a modified version of `IPv4Converter` that includes validation logic.

-Performance benchmarks for different converter implementations can be found in the **`src/jmh`** directory.
-Based on current testing, the solution appears to be near optimal in terms of speed and memory efficiency.

 ## License
 This project is licensed under the MIT License.